-The Group no longer offers fixed term tenancies.
+The Group no longer offers fixed term tenancies for general needs accommodation.
 Existing tenancies are being converted to lifetime tenancies by completion of a review 9 months prior to the end of the fixed term tenancy.

 4.4 Terms and Conditions of Tenancy